You Refinanced Your Student Loans and Can’t Make a Payment – Now What?

 Beware of student loan scams

-Unfortunately, scammers often prey on people who are in a hard spot, and this is true in the student loan industry as well.
-In October 2017, the Federal Trade Commission announced “Operation Game of Loans,” a coordinated initiative between federal and state law enforcement agencies to crackdown on student loan-related scams.
+Unfortunately, Federal Trade Commission announced “Operation Game of Loans,” a coordinated initiative between federal and state law enforcement agencies to crackdown on student loan-related scams.

 Common scams include promises of student loan forgiveness, lower monthly payments, and reduced interest rates.
 The scammers may ask for up-front payments, which could be illegal, and claim to work with the U.S. Department of Education.